Sagar160/outlook-plugin-email-data/README.md

 ## Test webapp before deployment
 You can run flask locally and then `temporarily` change the manifest_python.xml file to your local development url.

-1. Install xml file. follow these steps:
+For xml/plugin installation. follow these steps:
   If you are a normal user: <br>
     Navigate to the “Add-Ins” menu after logging into Outlook on the web <br>
     Go to `Add-in management` under “...” ('More actions' menu which is visible from a selected email) <br>